SanderBuruma/solana-research/README.md

   - Period-based ROI analysis (24h, 7d, 30d)
   - Filtering transactions by age with `--defi_days` parameter
   - Saves detailed reports to CSV files
+  - When multiple addresses are added they are aggregated together and treated as one

-- **-4 <address1> [address2] [address3] ...**: Detect Copy Traders
+- **-4 <address1>: Detect Copy Traders
-  - Supports analyzing multiple wallet addresses in a single command
-  - Identifies wallets that may be copy trading the target wallet(s)
-  - Analyzes the first 10 token buys from each target wallet
-  - Detects other wallets that bought the same tokens within 30 seconds
-  - Tracks copy frequency, token diversity, and timing patterns
-  - Generates a ranked list of potential copy traders for each address
+  - Makes a list of copy traders and those they copy.
+  - 50 tokens recently traded by the target are analyzed
+  - A list is returned of addresses that traded the same token before or after the target.

+- **-5 <address> [<address> ...]**: Comparative DeFi Summary
+  - Analyze multiple wallets simultaneously
+  - Read addresses from command line or text file
+  - Auto-extracts Solana addresses from text using regex
+  - Comparative metrics across wallets including:
+    - ROI percentages (24h, 7d, 30d)
+    - Win rates and median statistics
+    - Fee analysis and efficiency metrics
+    - Trade volume and activity levels
+  - Filtering by token age with `--days` parameter
   - Filtering transactions by age with `--defi_days` parameter
-  - Provides statistical insights on copying behavior
+  - Color-coded performance indicators
-  - Exports findings to a timestamped CSV report for each address
+  - Exports comprehensive CSV report

+- **-6 <token_address>**: Token Holder Analytics
+  - Fetch detailed holder statistics for any Solana token
+  - Categorized holder breakdown by wallet size
+  - Analysis of token distribution and concentration
+  - Whale monitoring and distribution metrics
+  - Saves holder data to CSV with timestamp

 - **-7 <address>**: Find Copy Trading Sources
   - Reverse of option -4: identifies wallets that the target wallet may be copying